 A hernia mesh is rolled and placed through one of the laparoscopic ports into the abdomen.
 From there, it is pulled up against the muscle surrounding the hernia with stitches (sutures).
 Once the mesh is secured in place with about 4 sutures, a special stapling device is used to further fix the mesh to the healthy muscle.

 We perform a tension free mesh repair technique utilizing the latest mesh available.
 Mesh helps prevent recurrences after the hernia repair by strengthening the muscle around the hernia defect.
-Learn more HERE.
+Learn more about hernia mesh on our ‘Truths About Hernia Mesh‘ page.